Florida International University

 Jorge Manrique-Succar, MD, Cleveland Clinic Florida

-Robert Stempel College of Public Health & Social Work is home to innovative research programs and centers powered by faculty, staff, and students who parse problems to find answers at an accelerated pace.
-Stempel College ranked No. 2 in the state and No. 15 overall for NIH funding among public schools of public health.
-Our unique geography at the intersection of the Americas in Miami, Florida, drives us to solve complicated health and social welfare matters afflicting the most underserved populations.
+FIU Robert Stempel College of Public Health & Social Work is home to innovative research programs and centers powered by faculty, staff, and students who parse problems to find answers at an accelerated pace.
+FIU Stempel College ranked No. 2 in the state and No. 15 overall for NIH funding among public schools of public health.
+Our unique geography at the intersection of the Americas in Miami, Florida, drives us to solve complicated health and social welfare matters.